Privacy Notice to California Residents

 Exercising Access, Data Portability, and Deletion Rights

-To exercise the access, data portability, and deletion rights described above, please download and complete a request form and send it to Parsons’ Information Governance Team at [email protected].
+If you would like to exercise any of the rights described above, you may do so directly through your Workday account.
+If the data you are looking for is not available in Workday, please download and complete a request form and send it to Parsons’ Information Governance Team at [email protected].
 Please include the information listed on the form to confirm your identity.
 As an alternative, you can call our hotline at 1-503-726-2411.
 If calling from inside the United States, call 1-888-887-9151.
 Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable request related to your personal information.
 You may also make a verifiable request on behalf of your minor child.

 You may only make a verifiable request for access or data portability twice within a 12-month period.
 The verifiable request must: